jagprog5/dev-guide/README.md

 pretty fast.
 All the dependees needs to be updated, and good luck if its deployed on premise.
 There needs to be a plan to support forwards compatibility before things go out.
 This could be something as simple as adding a version field to schemas or leaving future placeholders in library API.
-It's simple, costs very little, but pays dividends.

-# Function Too Small
+# Fragmentation

 Here a function creates a resty (http) client request and sets a token.
 The returned instance can then be used to finalize the details of the request and